ED opposing bail only to harm my health says Chidambaram

 The plea has also contended that Chidambaram's health condition is "fragile" as he is 74 years old and suffers from various ailments, including coronary artery disease.

-He has referred to the Supreme Court's October 22 order granting bail to Chidambaram in the CBI case and said that it has stated there was no evidence of tampering, flight risk and influencing witnesses against Chidambaram in corruption case.
+He has referred to the Supreme Court's October 22 order granting bail to Chidambaram in the CBI case and said that it has stated there was no evidence of tampering, flight risk and influencing witnesses against Chidambaram in the corruption case.